Urbanization

-Urbanization (or urbanisation) refers to the population shift from rural to urban areas, the corresponding decrease in the proportion of people living in rural areas, and the ways in which societies adapt to this change.
-It is predominantly the process by which towns and cities are formed and become larger as more people begin living and working in central areas.
+Urbanization (or urbanisation in British English) is the population shift from rural to urban areas, the corresponding decrease in the proportion of people living in rural areas, and the ways in which societies adapt to this change.
+It can also mean population growth in urban areas instead of rural ones.
+It is predominantly the process by which towns and cities are formed and become larger as more people begin to live and work in central areas.

 Although the two concepts are sometimes used interchangeably, urbanization should be distinguished from urban growth.
 Urbanization refers to the proportion of the total national population living in areas classified as urban, whereas urban growth strictly refers to the absolute number of people living in those areas.
-It is predicted that by 2050 about 64% of the developing world and 86% of the developed world will be urbanized.
-That is equivalent to approximately 3 billion urbanites by 2050, much of which will occur in Africa and Asia.
-Notably, the United Nations has also recently projected that nearly all global population growth from 2017 to 2030 will be by cities, with about 1.1 billion new urbanites over the next 10 years.
+It is predicted that by 2050, about 64% of the developing world and 86% of the developed world will be urbanized.
+This is predicted to generate artificial scarcities of land, lack of drinking water, playgrounds and other essential resources for most urban dwellers.
+The predicted urban population growth is equivalent to approximately 3 billion urbanites by 2050, much of which will occur in Africa and Asia.
+Notably, the United Nations has also recently projected that nearly all global population growth from 2017 to 2030 will take place in cities, with about 1.1 billion new urbanites over the next 10 years.
+In the long term, urbanization is expected to significantly impact the quality of life in negative ways.